Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling: Effective model

+where ${\tilde{\mathcal H}}_{\rm e} = e^S {\mathcal H}_{\rm e} e^{-S} $ is the squeezed electronic Hamiltonian (we discuss a treatment of this term below).
+Our formulation of the problem amounts to a quench in which the non-linear electron-phonon coupling is suddenly switched on.
+(We have verified that the quench dynamics of electronic correlations obtained from the time evolution of the initial product state of electrons and phonons exactly resembles that obtained from an initial correlated electron-phonon state on the accessible timescales in iTEBD.)
+In the original frame this generates phonon quanta in the dynamics due to the off-diagonal phonon terms in the coupling (Eq.~\eqref{EqS1details3}).
+In contrast, the squeezed Hamiltonian conserves the boson number, which, however, couples to the square-root of the electron density operator.
+We will see next that we can take advantage of this form in order to understand the nature of the dynamics of electronic correlations.

+The ratio of energy scales $g_q/\omega$ arises naturally in the squeezed frame.
+This provides an opportunity to expand the interaction term in the squeezed Hamiltonian directly in orders of $g_q/\omega$.
+In the limit $g_q\ll\omega$, we Taylor expand to $\mathcal{O}\{(g_q/\omega)^2\}$ and find

 To this order the electron-phonon coupling is completely local and the squeezed phonon number on each site is conserved.
-The second line shows that the phonon occupation on site $i$ changes the electron's local chemical potential.
-This gives rise to a disorder potential, static at this level of approximation.
+The second term describes a squeezed phonon bath term with a renormalized energy scale $\tilde{\omega} = \big[\omega - 2 \big(g_q + \frac{g_q^2}{\omega} \big)\big]$, which includes corrections at both $\mathcal{O}\{g_q/\omega\}$ and $\mathcal{O}\{(g_q/\omega)^2\}$.
+The third term shows that the phonon occupation on site $i$ changes the electron's local chemical potential, again at both orders.
+This gives rise to disorder, static at this level of approximation, due to the nature of the initial state (as explained within our effective theory, see below and main text).
 Higher-order terms neglected in the transformation will lead to the evolution of $\beta_i^\dagger \beta_i$, changing the disorder from static to dynamic.
-Phonons also mediate an effective local electron-electron attraction (third line).
-The $e^S {\mathcal H}_{\rm e} e^{-S}$ term can be treated analytically within an incoherent approximation, see \cite{NonLinear4Kennes} for details.
+Phonons also mediate an effective local electron-electron attraction (fourth term) that appears first at second order.

+We have so far postponed a treatment of the ${\tilde{\mathcal H}}_{\rm e}$.
+To proceed, we evaluate this term in the electron occupation number basis: